We're giving you the chance to win back the value of your meal - every time you dine this month!

 If you’re after a restaurant that offers all the well-known dishes you’ve come to want and expect from a curry house, we've pinpointed some of the best ones to try.
 But if a creamy korma just isn’t for you, you’ll be pleased to know there’s a whole world of Indian cuisine that transcends your baltis and bhunas.

 It’s a common misconception that Indian food is much the same throughout the subcontinent, and as lovers of Anglicised takeaways, we may be partly to blame.
 But as Liverpool’s best Indian restaurants clearly demonstrate, regional Indian cuisine is stronger than ever.
-Whether you fancy a taste of South Indian dosa (a thin, savoury pancake made from rice) near the city centre, Delhi street food in The Ropewalks, or thali by Newsham Park, Liverpool’s curry houses are distinct and diverse.
-And, you’ll be pleased to hear, many of them offer takeaway services too.
+Whether you fancy a South Indian dosa (a thin, savoury pancake made from rice) near the city centre, Delhi street food in The Ropewalks, or thali by Newsham Park, Liverpool’s curry houses are distinct and diverse.
+And, you’ll be pleased to hear, many of them offer takeaway services, too.

 Indian Tiffin Room